IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-ios.md

   -  [Variables](#variables)
 - [Code Samples](#code-samples) -->

-You can use the UID2 SDK for Android for the following:
+You can use the UID2 SDK for iOS for the following:

 - Generating or establishing client identity using UID2.
 - Retrieving advertising tokens for bidstream use.